doctordutch/myteam/README.md

-# team-profile-generator
+# MyTeam
-This is a Node.js command-line application that takes in information about  software engineering team employees, then generates an HTML page to display summaries for each individual.
+MyTeam is a Node.js command-line application that takes in information about  software engineering team employees, then generates an HTML page to display summaries for each individual.
 Unit testing is then available to make code maintainable, and to ensure each part of the code passes.

 ## Table of Contents
 - [Important URLs](#urls)